Clinical Rotations: Main Program

 Residents gain experience in the provision of specialty treatment of behavioral and psychiatric conditions of childhood and adolescence.
 All residents receive individual or small group supervision in psychopharmacology and in various psychotherapies including Psychodynamic Psychotherapy, Cognitive Behavioral Therapy, Parent Training, and Family Therapy techniques (coordinated across the campuses).
 Additional case-specific supervision in Dialectic Behavior Therapy, Interpersonal Psychotherapy, Child Parent Psychotherapy and Motivational Interviewing are available.

-Each resident will spend one morning per week for 1.5 months in school consultation experiences at the NYP Morgan Stanley Children’s Hospital School-Based Mental Health Program.
+Each resident spends one morning per week for 1.5 months in school consultation experiences at the NYP Morgan Stanley Children’s Hospital School-Based Mental Health Program.
 Residents are exposed to a variety of school consultation experiences, which will give them opportunities to serve as consultants to schools, practice classroom observation, and become familiar with the variety of specialized educational programs for children with medical and psychiatric challenges.
-A visit to a special charter school for children and adolescents with autism spectrum disorders supplements this experience.
+A visit to a special charter school for children and adolescents with Autism Spectrum Disorders supplements this experience.

 Other Experiences

 Every resident has the equivalent of two half-days per week to pursue research and scholarly activity under direct mentorship by a faculty member of their choosing.
-One half-day is scheduled during the time at the Morgan Stanley Children’s Hospital and one half-day is scheduled during the time at the Weill Cornell site.
+One half-day is scheduled during the time at the Morgan Stanley Children’s Hospital and one half-day is scheduled during the time at either the Weill Cornell Medical Center or the Westchester Behavioral Health Center.

 Residents observe children in routine nursery school programs under supervision.
 Time is provided for discussion of child observations.